regisin/paregis.me/content/posts/fastapi-for-frontend-development/index.md

     </script>
     ```

-    This snippet is from [Create a live-reload server for front-end development](https://www.bscotch.net/post/create-a-live-reload-server).
+    This snippet is modified from [Create a live-reload server for front-end development](https://www.bscotch.net/post/create-a-live-reload-server).
 This will be injected in our html template before sending it to the browser.

     Once the browser receives the html with that script, it will execute that self calling function.
 It will open a websocket connection to our websocket endpoint.
-When the connection closes, it will wait a few (`100`) miullisecconds and try to reconnect.
-Repeat up to 5 times.
+When the connection closes, it will wait a few (`100`) millisecconds and try to reconnect.
+Repeat up to `5` times.
 If reconnected successfully, refresh the page with `location.reload()`, aka "hot" reload the page.

-    To make things easier, put that in a python format.
+    To make things easier, wrap that in a python string.
 Mine is in `utils.py`:

     ```python
     reloader = """